-The demands of this question are: Yalta and Potsdam, the division of Germany and Berlin into four, the problem of reparations, disagreements between East and West, the Berlin Blockade and Airlift, division into two countries - the German Democratic Republic and the Federal Republic of Germany.
-This division could equally be structured as a result.
-Other results could include the different political and economic situation in each part, exodus from east to west, Marshall Plan, NATO, Warsaw Pact, entrenchment of the Cold War and perhaps the Berlin Wall - but no further.
+Candidates could consider: Yalta and Potsdam; the division of Germany and Berlin into four; the problem of reparations; disagreements between East and West; the Berlin Blockade and Airlift; division into two countries - the German Democratic Republic and the Federal Republic of Germany.
+This division could be considered as either an example of "ways" or "results".

+Other results could include: the different political and economic systems in each part; exodus from east to west; Marshall Plan; NATO; Warsaw Pact; entrenchment of the Cold War and perhaps the Berlin Wall, but no further.

-[0 to 7 marks] for inadequate , irrelevant or inaccurate material.
+[0 to 7 marks] for inadequate, irrelevant or inaccurate material.